TheBevyFlock/bevy_new_2d/docs/design.md

 # Design philosophy

 The high-level goal of this template is to feel like the official template that is currently missing from Bevy.
-The exists an [official CI template](https://github.com/bevyengine/bevy_github_ci_template), but that is currently more of an extension to the [Bevy examples](https://bevyengine.org/examples/) than an actual template.
+The exists an [official CI template](https://github.com/bevyengine/bevy_github_ci_template), but, in our opinion, that one is currently more of an extension to the [Bevy examples](https://bevyengine.org/examples/) than an actual template.
+We say this because it is extremely bare-bones and as such does not provide things that in practice are necessary for game development.

 ## Principles